 Is Revision the Only Option for Improving the Appearance of Scars?

 There are many non-surgical treatment options for scars that may be recommended before surgical scar revision.
 These treatments are typically geared toward addressing a specific symptom of scarring.
-Dr. Champlain says she often recommends the following non-surgical options for treating individual side effects of scarring:
+The following non-surgical options for treating individual side effects of scarring are recommended by our providers:

 - For Redness – laser therapy